HermesHonshappo/Zigbee-module-DIN-mount/README.md

 - There is a slot to put a label to identify the module once the electrical panel is closed
 - The front should be aligned with your regular circuit breakers.
 Warning: if the module is too "wide" (see Step 2 for measurements), it may require adjustments in the electrical panel cover.
 Typically, modules that are below 45mm wide should fit an electrical panel without problem.
+- It should require no supports.
+Will depend how your printer handles bridges.
+- It prints in about 1h on my Artillery Sidewinder X4+, using a 0.4 nozzle, and PLA+ filament.
+I used 3 walls, and 20% gyroid infill

 This is designed in FreeCAD, and can then be exported to STL to print on a classic FDM 3D printer